 Homestay: where students live in the private home of an approved family.

-Private accommodation: where students reside with a minder living full-time at the residence who takes responsibility for them.
+Private accommodation: students are able to reside with a minder, parent or legal custodian living full-time at the residence who takes responsibility for them.

 Approved room allocations for students under the age of 18